 2. Episodic Memory (What Happened)

-Stored records of specific past interactions: "On March 3rd, the user said they prefer TypeScript over Python."
+Stored records of specific past interactions, such as a prior preference for TypeScript over Python.
 Episodic memory is how you recognize returning users, recall past decisions, and avoid asking the same question twice.

 Implementation: store conversation summaries or key facts in a database, retrieve them via semantic search at the start of each session.